 Your lead must either be a qualified lead or an unqualified lead.
 Do not make it complex by adding more types of qualifications.
 This is because keeping your leads strictly between the two labels reduces lead dropping through the gaps in the sales pipeline.

 Nowadays, you can use automation everywhere.
 It helps improve the overall quality of the process.
-By visualising the process, you can greatly reduce the occurrence of any errors along the way.
-Modern software comes with tools to automate lead generation and qualification.
+By visualizing the process, you can greatly reduce the occurrence of any errors along the way.
+Modern software comes with automated lead qualification tools.
 It will also help you while you scale your business.

 Like any business model, you must have systems in place to check the efficiency of your method occasionally.
 It will enable you to keep track of the quality leads and better understand the current mindset of the audience.
 It will also help you find out ways through which you can improve the whole system.

-Lead qualification has become a vital procedure in this ever flattening business world.
+The lead qualification has become a vital procedure in this ever-flattening business world.
 More leads pour in every day and this is why you need to have strategies to handle all those leads and categorize them carefully.
-Also, employ modern solutions where you can, to boost productivity and your revenue.
+The above lead qualification guide will be helpful.
+You can employ modern solutions where you can, to boost productivity and your revenue.